rackerlabs/rackspace-how-to/content/dedicated-hosting/view-your-network-device-configuration.md

 product_url: dedicated-hosting
 ---

-The MyRackspace portal contains a self-service feature that enables you to download a copy of your firewall or load balancer's running configuration.
+The MyRackspace portal contains a self-service feature that enables you to download a copy of your firewall's or load balancer's running configuration.
 You can use this feature for your documentation and auditing purposes.

 ### Viewing your network device's configuration